codegenic-dev/go-course/README.md

 This is a hands-on async course/workshop for learning how to build APIs with Go.

 How to participate in this course:
-1. Create a github repository.
+1. Fork this github repository.
-2. Copy the content of this repository in your repo.
-3. Start implementing the services step by step.
+2. Start implementing the services step by step.

 ## 1. Todo API